Canadian Institute of Management

-CIM | Chartered Managers Canada is Canada's senior professional association, certification body and academic institute for managers and leaders.
+CIM | Chartered Managers Canada is Canada's senior professional association, certification body, and academic institute for managers and leaders.

 History

-CIM | Chartered Managers Canada was founded in 1942 as the Society of Industrial Methods Engineers and in 1946 became the Canadian Industrial Management Association.
-It became the Canadian Institute of Management in 1970 and in 2016 rebranded to CIM | Chartered Managers Canada to reflect its role as Canada's certifying body for chartered management professionals.
+CIM | Chartered Managers Canada was founded in 1942 as the Society of Industrial Methods Engineers and, in 1946, became the Canadian Industrial Management Association.
+It became the Canadian Institute of Management in 1970 and 2016 rebranded to CIM | Chartered Managers Canada to reflect its role as Canada's certifying body for chartered management professionals.

 As a Federally Chartered not-for-profit organization, CIM | Chartered Managers Canada operates through and Head Office and Chapters across Canada.

 National Accreditation Framework (NAF)

-Through the National Accreditation Framework, CIM | Chartered Managers Canada accredits academic programs within Canadian colleges, polytechnics and universities as meeting the requirements for the Chartered Management Program (CMP) leading to Chartered Manager (C.Mgr.) and the Certified in Management (C.I.M.) professional designations.
+Through the National Accreditation Framework, CIM | Chartered Managers Canada accredits academic programs within Canadian colleges, polytechnics, and universities as meeting the requirements for the Chartered Management Program (CMP) leading to Chartered Manager (C.Mgr.) and the Certified in Management (C.I.M.) professional designations.

 Chartered Manager Competency Framework (CMCF)

-The CMCF outlines the competencies required to achieve the Chartered Manager (C.Mgr.) designation.
+The CMCF outlines the competencies required for the designation of Chartered Manager (C.Mgr.).
 It provides academic institutions with the benchmark for the development of effective academic programs that will lead to this professional designation.